luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

         var key

         #debug show line and tokens
-        log.debug ""
+        logger.debug ""
         .lexer.infoLine.dump()

 First, fast-parse the statement by using a table.
 We look up the token (keyword) in **StatementsDirect** table, and parse the specific AST node

         key = .lexer.token.value
-        .statement = .parseDirect(key, StatementsDirect)
+        .specific = .parseDirect(key, StatementsDirect)

-        if no .statement
+        if no .specific

 If it was not found, try optional adjectives (zero or more).
 Adjectives are: `(export|public|generator|shim|helper)`.